 Decommissioning activities at Elliot Lake are currently carried out under two decommissioning licences issued by the CNSC: for the Stanrock tailings area and the Denison mine site and tailings areas.
 Decommissioning of the facilities pursuant to the terms of the decommissioning licences has been completed.
 The CNSC has initiated the actions to combine the Stanrock and Denison sites under one Waste Facility Operating Licence.
 There are no significant differences between the different forms of licences.
-After a lengthy period of care, maintenance and monitoring, Denison may apply to the CNSC for permission to abandon the sites.
+After a lengthy period of care, maintenance and monitoring, Denison may apply to the CNSC for permission to cease care of the reclaimed sites.